Skip to content

 {{twilio_sms:template_name}}

-This lets the model refer to the correct SMS template by name, rather than embedding the message body directly into prompt text.
+This lets you reference the correct template by name without embedding the full message body in prompt text.

 Using variables